bassidus/fedora-tips/nemo-open-in-code.md

-# Add "Open in VS Code" to Nemos Context menu
+## Add "Open in VS Code" to Nemos Context menu

+Copy and paste the following code to a terminal

 ```
 echo "[Nemo Action]